breez/fiatlink/FLS01/README.md

 `amount_sats` the amount of bitcoin the client will return for the fiat amount specified in the quote (unit sats)

-`is_estimate` can be `true` or `false`,at discretion of the provider if he wants to provide a short duration binding quote or estimate for best execution
+`is_estimate` can be `true` or `false`,at discretion of the provider if he wants to provide a short duration binding quote or estimate

-`order_fee` (optional) fee taken by the provider for binding quotes
+`order_fee` fee taken by the provider for quotes and estimates, in fiat (unit cents)

-`btc_price` quoted or estimated price
+`btc_price` quoted or estimated price  (unit cents)

-`expires_on` (optional) until when the payment for order needs to arrive for the quote to be honored. if parameter doesn't exist it means the response is an estimate that has no expiration
+`expires_on` (optional) until when the payment for order needs to arrive for the quote to be honored

 ### order
 Confirm an order from quote and get payment information in return